 Press & Fam Trips

-The only thing we love more than experiencing new places is sharing the destinations with our reader.
+The only thing we love more than experiencing new places is sharing the destinations with our readers.
 Our travel journalists are invited by tourist offices, airline companies, hotel brands and other partners.
 In 2016 for example our journalists went to Peru, Norway, South Africa, Costa Rica, Thailand and Spitsbergen.

-Social Media Coverage

-Reaching your target audience in a digital world can be difficult.
-We offer social media consulting for destinations and brands that want to focus on authenticity and engagement.
-We can help you effectively use online outlets to reach your target customers.

 Reviews / Sponsorship

 We love reviews!
 They give us a chance to let our readers know about unique products for the experiential traveler.
 We’d love to write an honest review for your app, product, hotel or anything else you can think of!